albahnsen/albahnsen.github.io/intro.md

 <div align="justify">
 <img style="float: right; border:10px solid white" src="/images/modern-marketing-post.png">
 My name is <b>Alejandro CORREA BAHNSEN</b>, I'm an expert and passionate about Machine Learning and Analytics.
 Currently, I'm working towards a PhD in <i>Machine Learning</i> from Luxembourg University.
-My research is focus in including the financial costs of the different business aplications into classification algorithms using <i>Cost-Sensitive Classification</i>.</div>
+My research is focus in including the financial costs of the different business applications into classification algorithms using <i>Cost-Sensitive Classification</i>.</div>
 <p></p>
 <div align="justify">
 I have written and published many <a href='/publications'>academic and industrial papers</a> in the best per-review publications.
 Lastly, I also have experience as instructor of econometrics, financial risk management and machine learning.